leth02/Kattis_Solutions/README.md

-This is an open source solutions to proble on Katis.com
+This is an open source solutions to problems on Katis.com